Students Studying Outside of the U.S.

 Participating in an internship in the United States allows students to gain practical experience and make valuable connections.

-Applicants must be pursuing an undergraduate degree at a participating Webster University international campus location or an active Walker EDGE partner institution including the Duale Hochschule Baden-Württemberg, ITESM and Universidad Panamericana.
+Applicants must be pursuing an undergraduate degree at a participating Webster University international campus location OR an active Walker EDGE partner institution including Duale Hochschule Baden-Württemberg, ITESM and Universidad Panamericana.

 Students must be in good academic, social and financial standing, have English language proficiency, and have either work experience or coursework relevant to the internship.
 Candidates must apply to participate in a Walker EDGE global internship through the partner university to be considered.

 Additionally, students must have a 3.0 GPA, and a TOEFL score of 550, if applicable.